longndt/react-course/lesson1-fundamentals-setup/readme.md

 - VS Code setup and extensions
 - Project structure understanding

-### 3. Building Components
+### 3. Your First Component

 **Component Basics:**
+- What is a component?
-- Creating functional components
+- Creating a simple functional component
-- Props and interfaces
-- JSX/TSX syntax rules
+- JSX/TSX syntax basics
-- Component composition
+- Rendering your first component
 - Basic styling with CSS

+> 💡 **Note:** Advanced topics like props, composition, and reusable patterns will be covered in Lesson 2.

 ---